English

 Flexible duration

-DIY island-hopping with unlimited vaporetto across Venice and its lagoons for 1/2/3/7 days.
+DIY island-hopping with unlimited vaporetto rides across Venice and its lagoon islands for up to 7 days.

-DIY island-hopping with unlimited vaporetto across Venice and its lagoons for 1/2/3/7 days.
+DIY island-hopping with unlimited vaporetto rides across Venice and its lagoon islands for up to 7 days.

 Inclusions